War bond: United States

-In 1917 and 1918, the United States government issued Liberty Bonds to raise money for its involvement in World War 1.
-An aggressive campaign was created by Secretary of the Treasury William Gibbs McAdoo to popularize the bonds, grounded largely as patriotic appeals.
+In 1917 and 1918, the United States government issued Liberty Bonds to raise money for its involvement in World War I. An aggressive campaign was created by Secretary of the Treasury William Gibbs McAdoo to popularize the bonds, grounded largely as patriotic appeals.
 The Treasury Department worked closely with the Committee on Public Information in developing Liberty Bond campaigns.
 The resulting propaganda messages often borrowed heavily from military colloquial speech.

 The government used famous artists to make posters and used movie and stage stars to host bond rallies.
 Al Jolson, Ethel Barrymore, Marie Dressler, Elsie Janis, Theda Bara, Fatty Arbuckle, Mabel Normand, Mary Pickford, Douglas Fairbanks and Charlie Chaplin were among the celebrities who made public appearances promoting the patriotic element of purchasing Liberty Bonds.
 Chaplin also made a short film, The Bond, at his own expense for the drive.
 Even the Boy Scouts and Girl Scouts sold bonds under the slogan "Every Scout to Save a Soldier".
 The campaign spurred community efforts across the country to sell the bonds and was a great success resulting in over-subscriptions to the second, third, and fourth bond issues.
 According to the Massachusetts Historical Society, "Because the first World War cost the federal government more than $30,000,000,000 (by way of comparison, total federal expenditures in 1913 were only $970,000,000), these programs became vital as a way to raise funds."